Malaroy123/host-static-websites-on-aws/README.md

 ### **14. Monitoring and Notifications**
 - Configured **Amazon SNS** to send alerts for activities within the Auto Scaling Group.

+### Key Features
+- Scalability: Auto Scaling ensures that the application can handle traffic spikes.
+- High Availability: ALB distributes traffic across multiple AZs.
+- Security: Resources are placed in private subnets, and communications are secured with SSL.
+- Fault Tolerance: Redundancy is achieved by using multiple AZs.
+- Monitoring: Alerts for critical activities ensure timely responses.

 ## **Repository Contents**